msantos/evum/README.md

 Create the OpenWRT VM:

     1> {ok, Ref} = evm:create([
-            {label, test1},     % Label for this vm {dist, openwrt},    % Defined in priv/evm.cfg
+            {label, test2},     % Label for this vm {dist, openwrt},    % Defined in priv/evm.cfg
             {net, coffeeshop}   % Set up networking: see priv/evm.cfg ]).
     {ok,<0.60.0>}

-From another host (NOTE: can't be the system running the evum), telnet to the IP address of the OpenWRT VM:
+From another host (NOTE: will not work from the system running evum), telnet to the IP address of the OpenWRT VM:

     telnet 192.168.213.92 # or: nc -t 192.168.213.92 22